isabella232/bas-style-kit/README.md

 ```

 [3] Set this to the contents of the `.vault_pass.txt` file for this project.
 Users can request this file using the
-information in the *Feedback* section of this README.
+information in the *Issue Tracker* section of the Project Management documentation..

 ### Production - remote